cshum/imagor/README.md

         VIPS strips all metadata from the resulting image -vips-unlimited
-    	VIPS bypass image max resolution check and remove all denial of service limits
+    	VIPS bypass image max resolution check and remove all denial of service limits -vips-overlay-cache-size int
+        VIPS overlay image cache size in bytes.
+Set 0 to disable (default).
+Caches decoded overlay pixels keyed by URL to avoid repeated I/O and decode on watermark/image filters
+  -vips-overlay-cache-max-width int
+        VIPS overlay cache maximum image width.
+Overlays wider than this are not cached (default 2400) -vips-overlay-cache-max-height int
+        VIPS overlay cache maximum image height.
+Overlays taller than this are not cached (default 1800)

   -sentry-dsn
         include sentry dsn to integrate imagor with sentry